ullibniss/INNO-Security-Development-2025/SD_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/e0b5eba9-00b7-4b94-bc0c-a840927de5b7)

+Wazuh follows a classic agent-server architecture.
+Lightweight Wazuh Agents are deployed on monitored endpoints and collect log data, monitor file integrity, detect vulnerabilities, and run active responses.
+They forward all collected data to the central Wazuh Manager, which is the core processing component — it parses events, applies decoders and rules, correlates alerts, and stores processed data.

+For storage and search, Wazuh integrates with the OpenSearch stack (a fork of Elasticsearch).
+The Manager ships data to OpenSearch Indexer, which indexes and stores all events and alerts.
+The Wazuh Dashboard (built on OpenSearch Dashboards) provides the web UI for visualization, alert management, compliance reporting, and investigation workflows.

+In a lab setup this typically runs as a single-node deployment — Manager, Indexer, and Dashboard all on one server — while production environments can scale each component independently or use a multi-node Indexer cluster for high availability.
+Agentless monitoring is handled via syslog forwarding to the Manager, since a native agent cannot be installed on such devices.

 ## 1.b Provide 3 advantages of open source solutions and how do these vendors actually make money?

 # Task 2 - Setup infrastructure